3inar/3inar.github.io/index.md

 # Hello, world
 This is the website of Einar Holsbø, PhD.

-Currently I am an Associate Professor at the University of Tromsø.
+Currently I am an Associate Professor at the University of Tromsø, affiliated with [CANS]() and [HDL]().
 I trained as a computer scientist; today I am mainly interested in data analysis, including statistics and statistical learning.

 # Highlights
 Some of my content that you might find interesting: